 The individual, payee, or representative reports medical improvement that raises a

 and the evidence in file regarding the CPD, and such conflicts raise a CD issue.

 The individual’s medical source or other third party contact indicates work activity

 Based on disability determination services (DDS) review, a cessation appears appropriate.

 The evidence does not clearly show existence of MINE or MINE-equivalent impairment

 Where a listing is met or equaled, only the nonmedical exceptions such as fraud or

-B. How to send the case to the FO for a full CDR
+condition, a medical cessation is possible.
+Send the case to the FO for a personal